jslemmer/roadmap-china/README.md

-# roadmap-china
-Road quality map of China
+# Road quality map of China

 A visual representation of road qualities on G, S or smaller roads, as a support tool for monitoring and planning trips through out china.
 The data is collected and represented from a motorcycle perspective.
 Cars should use the highway, so we bikers can ride safer and have more fun!